Fake news? No jobs? Prospective journalists soldier on

 If they’re being honest, most journalism educators have at some point wondered to themselves: Am I preparing young people for a dying industry?
 Even if I try to retool for a modern age, who will be interested in my school?

-At the turn of the century, Syracuse’s S.I.
-Newhouse School of Public Communication routinely welcomed 48 new students each year into its master’s program in journalism.
-A few years ago, that number slipped into the teens, said Joel Kaplan, who runs the program.
-Nationally, the number of undergraduates in college journalism programs dropped 9 percent between 2013 and 2015, according to the Association for Education in Journalism & Mass Communication.

 Newspaper newsroom jobs across the country sank from 52,000 in 2008 to 24,000 now, according to the University of North Carolina.
-There’s more to journalism than newspapers, of course, but the number of jobs in digital, nonprofit and broadcast newsrooms can’t make up for that kind of contraction.
+There’s more to journalism than newspapers, of course, but other media jobs can’t make up for that kind of contraction.

-Try selling a specialized education at an expensive private school to prospective students and parents with those grim statistics as a backdrop.

-“It’s one thing to go into debt if you’re an engineer or a graphic artist, because you know the jobs are going to be there,” Kaplan said.
+“It’s one thing to go into debt if you’re an engineer or a graphic artist, because you know the jobs are going to be there,” said Joel Kaplan, whose master’s program in journalist at Syracuse routinely welcomed 48 new students each year at the turn of the century but dipped into the teens.

-As a school with a broader communications program, Newhouse started emphasizing its advertising and public relations majors.
-Syracuse used to have a separate newspaper journalism major; now it’s the magazine, news and digital journalism program.
+Schools with broader communications programs started emphasizing advertising and public relations majors.
+In journalism, universities are plugging more specialized programs like sports and watchdog reporting, and data journalism.

 Penn State just hired its first innovator-in-residence, part of a national trend to emphasize entrepreneurial skills to students who may have to create their own career paths.

-“How much should the medium dictate the way we educate a student?” she asked.
-“The answer is, ‘not much.’”

-Maryland emphasizes creative, real-world experience.
-A journalism major worked with a computer science student to produce a map of the most dangerous traffic intersections in the state, Dalglish said.
-Students also collaborated with National Public Radio on a Baltimore project.
+Schools are also breaking down internal barriers that once kept writers, broadcasters and photographers separate.

 Many educators say their schools should be considered by students who don’t necessarily want media jobs.
-J-school students learn communication, critical thinking and writing while getting a solid liberal arts education, said Marie Hardin, dean of Penn State’s Bellisario College.
+J-school students learn communication, critical thinking and writing while getting a solid liberal arts education, said Marie Hardin, dean of Penn State’s communications school.

-David Perlmutter, dean of Texas Tech’s College of Media & Communication bets that a majority of journalism school graduates over age 35 are no longer in the profession but use the skills they learned.

-“Personally, I think that’s what’s going to keep the journalism major alive,” he said.

-“When Trump starts calling journalists the enemy of the people and fake news, these kids get ticked off,” Dalglish said.
+“When Trump starts calling journalists the enemy of the people and fake news, these kids get ticked off,” said Lucy Dalglish, dean of Maryland’s journalism school.

-Years ago, graduates beat a familiar path into low-level reporter jobs at newspapers or television stations.
-That still happens, but when Kelly Barnett, head of the Newhouse school’s career counseling program, scrolls down the list of jobs taken by recent alumni, she sees titles like digital editorial assistant, social media producer, video streamer, social media specialist.

 A Syracuse University graduate, David Bauder sat on the same couch while working at the Daily Orange from 1977 to 1981.